clementw168/clementw168/README.md

 <h3 align="center">Datascientist and Master of Engineer Student (🎓 May 2024) from Paris, France 🇫🇷.</h3>

 - 🌴 Currently in **Los Angeles**, at [Polygon](https://hellopolygon.com), as a Datascientist intern.
-- 🔍 **Looking for a 5/6-month SWE internship starting February 2023**.
+- 🔍 **Looking for a 5/6-month Data scientist internship starting February 2023**.
 - 🧐 Passionate about anything related to learning algorithms.

 <h3 align="left">Connect with me:</h3>